carpentries/instructor-training/_episodes/23-introductions.md

 The way you engage learners at the beginning sends powerful messages about the level of involvement and interaction you expect from them.

-Since these workshops are hands-on don't spend a lot of the time at the beginning lecturing.
+Since these workshops are hands-on do not spend a lot of the time at the beginning lecturing.
 Get to introductions and interactions right away.
-You don't want learners to think they just have to listen in the course.
+You do not want learners to think they just have to listen in the course.

 Also establish a culture of feedback.
 Let learners know you are